 Students may be struggling for a number of reasons.
 However, the latest PISA-tests suggest that students from families with low SES are overrepresented among low performing pupils (OECD 2010, 2013).
 The reasons for low achievement in general are thus likely connected to the challenges faced by low SES students, a group for which there is a relatively large research literature from different academic fields examining the reasons for why their educational achievement is lower.
-We discuss this literature below.3
+We discuss this literature below.1

 Lower innate ability does not seem to be a major explanation of achievement differences.
 Recent evidence from the US indicates that measures of mental ability do not differ significantly between high and low SES children in the early ages.
 Tucker-Drob et al. (2011) found no significant differences on tests of infant mental ability at the age of 10 months between children in families with high and low SES.
 At age two however, children in high SES families scored about one third of a standard deviation higher.
 Genes accounted for nearly 50 percent of the variation in mental ability of children raised in high SES homes, but only a negligible share of the variation in mental ability of children raised in low SES homes.
 Similar results were obtained in a follow-up measurement using tests of school readiness (Tucker-Drob et al., 2013).
 Similarly, the differences in test scores between black and white American children have been found to be about one standard deviation already at age 3.
-However, examining infants 8 to 12 months old, Fryer and Levitt (2013) found no significant differences between Hispanics, Asians, Blacks, and Whites.
-Furthermore, early childhood poverty has been shown to be a better predictor of later cognitive achievement than poverty in middle or late childhood, which is hard to explain by differences in innate abilities (Hackman & Farah, 2009).
-While hereditary factors cannot be completely ruled out as a determinant of differing educational achievement with current knowledge, these results suggest that the environment is the constraining factor for the achievement of low SES children (Burchinal et al., 2011; Nisbett et al., 2012).